posmishka/linux/README.md

 # network
 networking related stuff

-# security
-let it be here for some time

 # programs
-some useful linux stuff
+different apps and software

 # python
 something useful related to python

+# security
+let it be here for some time

 # server
 specific for the server usage things